Accelerating universe with time variation of $G$ and $\Lambda$: Introduction

 \section{Introduction}

 The question of varying gravitational ``constant'' has been among the most controversial issues in fundamental physics.
-It raised by Dirac who introduced the large number hypothesis \cite{Dirac}, and has recently become a subject of intensive experimental and theoretical studies \cite{Uzan}.
+It raised by Dirac who introduced the large number hypothesis \citep[Paper I]{Dira1},\citep[Paper II]{Dira2},\citep[Paper III]{Dira3}, and has recently become a subject of intensive experimental and theoretical studies \citep{Uzan}.
 Modern theories, like the string/M-theory or brane models do not necessarily require such a variation but they provide a natural and self consistent framework for such variations by assuming the existence of additional dimensions.
-Time variation of couplings in these multidimensional theories has also recently been studied and their consistency with the available observational data for distant Type Ia supernovae has been analyzed in \cite{Loren}.
+Time variation of couplings in these multidimensional theories has also recently been studied and their consistency with the available observational data for distant Type Ia supernovae has been analyzed in \citep{Lore}.
 It was shown that in these models a small variation of gravitational coupling arises that makes distant supernovae to appear brighter, in contradiction with recent observations of high $z$ supernovae.
 However, due to the fact that the magnitude of the effect is not large enough, one could not safely discard these multidimensional models.
-For example, a positive rate of variation $\frac{\dot{G}(t)}{{G}(t)}$ has been predicted within a $N=1$ ten-dimensional supergravity and with non-dynamical dilaton \cite{Wu}.
+For example, a positive rate of variation $\frac{\dot{G}(t)}{{G}(t)}$ has been predicted within a $N=1$ ten-dimensional supergravity and with non-dynamical dilaton \citep{Wu}.

 There are also other models in which the time variation of couplings is generated by the dynamics of a cosmological scalar (dilaton) field.
-For example, Damour {\it et al} have constructed a generalized Jordan-Brans-Dicke model in which the dilaton field couples with different strengths to visible and dark matter, and provided nontrivial bounds on the coupling constants of this field to matter \cite{Damour}.
-On the other hand, Bekenstein \cite{Bekenstein} and Bertolami \cite{Bertolami}, have introduced models in which both gravitational coupling and cosmological term are time dependent.
+For example, Damour {\it et al} have constructed a generalized Jordan-Brans-Dicke model in which the dilaton field couples with different strengths to visible and dark matter, and provided nontrivial bounds on the coupling constants of this field to matter \citep{Damo}.
+On the other hand, Bekenstein \citep{Beken} and Bertolami \citep{Berto}, have introduced models in which both gravitational coupling and cosmological term are time dependent.
 Of particular interest for us is the Bertolami's results in that the gravitational coupling and cosmological term respectively behave like $G \sim t$ , $\Lambda \sim t^{-2}$ for one solution, and $G \sim t^2$ , $\Lambda \sim t^{-2}$ for another one.
+More recently, the time dependent gravitational and cosmological terms in some cosmological models for dark energy and coincidence problems have been studied and some interesting results on the statefinder parameters have been obtained \citep[Paper I]{Jamil1},\citep[Paper II]{Jamil2}, \citep{Jamil3}, \citep{Jamil4}, \citep{Jamil5} .